Tuesday, December 16, 2008

 The Incredible Hulk did reference a lot of it's own history as well.
 Edward Norton has a brief scene with Lou Ferrigno (who played the Hulk when he'd transformed in the old TV show), where they have a cute exchange with something along the lines of "You're the man."
 Then there was a moment featuring a nod to the TV show's old theme as well.
 What I didn't realize until today when I looked it up on IMDB is that Betty Ross' boyfriend in the movie is 'Dr. Samson'.

 Doc Samson is a supporting character in the Hulk storylines, I think sometimes helping him as well as fighting against him.
 This is probably equivalent to featuring Dr. Connors in the Spider-Man films.
-You just
+You just know they'll get to the Lizard later.

 I was looking forward to a Hulk film with the Leader, but I believe that a storyline could easily feature the both of them if they wanted.